Return to Sea

 Joe and his family were incredibly accommodating and we reveled with them, celebrating Joe’s brother’s birthday and hosting brunch and dinner on the boat.

-While it felt like we were with close family, Maine was calling and we made an eventful departure from Badger Island as our friend Jacob joined us from back home.
+While it felt like we were with close family, Maine was calling and we made an eventful departure from Badger Island.
 I thought we might run a looped line near the stern but Luke thought the spring would suffice as the last line.
 With the tide pushing us hard out, the stern immediately swung out hard and we had to cast off fully as the boat was in danger of being swept into the bridge.

 Luke made a couple passes to pick me up from the dock and at one point, without a clear view of the situation, insisted I jump.
 Knowing, even with my long legs, I could not make that distance, I faltered and ended up in the swift moving river, just for a moment.